 So with some help from Rob we renewed the fluid and completely ruined the working of the clutch.
 One way or another air had got onto the system and refused to get out.
 As we were rather short of time I decided to leave the car there and then and return the next day.

-(OK, this is no picture of the DHC, but the routing of the clutch hose is the same)
+(OK, this is not a picture of the DHC, but the routing of the clutch hose is the same)

 As the fluid coming out of the system was also rather dark looking I decided to put a new slave cylinder in (the master was rebuilt the last year, whereas the slave was a good used one).